googlearchive/sencha-video-player-app/docs/output/guides/getting_started/README.md

 - `background.js` called by Chrome Platform to start your application
 - `index.js` creates the sandbox iframe for Ext JS to run (read more below)
 - `manifest.json` describe your application as part of Chrome Platform
+- `sandbox.html` sandboxed iframe entry point of your application

 ### 2.2 Content Security Policy

 Chrome Platform Apps run in a controlled environment that enforces compliance with Content Security Policy.
+Developer should be aware, that there are some functions and methods either disabled, or not available.
+To name a few : alert(), localStorage and Flash.
+Here is the full list of [Disabled Web Features](http://developer.chrome.com/trunk/apps/app_deprecated.html)

 Since Ext JS need some higher privileges to execute, the solution found is to create an iframe that acts as a sandbox environment.
 This iframe has no access to native APIs, so we have the following architecture:

 - `index.js` is the Chrome Platform app entry point.
 It creates the iframe which contains the Ext application and has access to native APIs.
 - `app.js` is the Ext JS app entry point.
 It can execute all the Ext code and render the views, but has no access to native APIs.